WebberZone/where-did-they-go-from-here/README.md

 * **Widget**: Find the __Followed posts__ widget to display the posts in your theme's sidebar
 * **Manual install**: Want more control over placement?
 Check the [FAQ](https://wordpress.org/extend/plugins/where-did-they-go-from-here/faq/) on which functions are available for manual install
 * **Exclusions**: Exclude select posts and pages from the list of posts.
 Exclude posts from select categories from the list of posts
-* **Custom post types**: The visited posts list lets you include posts, pages, attachments or any other custom post type!
+* **Supports all post types**: The visited posts list lets you include posts, pages, attachments or any other custom post type!
 * **Styles**: The output is wrapped in CSS classes which allows you to easily style the list.
 You can enter your custom CSS styles from within WordPress Admin area
-* **Fully customisable output**: Extendable via filters and actions.
+* **Customizable and extendable**: Extendable via filters and actions.
 Style with CSS or use the inbuilt plugin API
-* **Thumbnail support**:
-	* Uses the default WordPress image options to fetch the correct sized image.
-Recommended thumbnail setting is the same as what you set for Thumbnail size or Medium size in your __Media settings__ page
-	* Support for WordPress featured image
-	* Auto-extract the first image in your post to be displayed as a thumbnail
-	* Manually enter the URL of the thumbnail via [WordPress meta fields](http://codex.wordpress.org/Custom_Fields)
+* **Thumbnail support**: Display thumbnails as well as text.
+The plugin tries multiple methods to fetch a thumbnail or you can even specify a default one

 ## Installation